 Who Should Get a Hip Replacement?Conditions such as osteoarthritis, rheumatoid arthritis, lack of blood supply to the bone, external trauma, joint infection, and bone tumors can lead to the breakdown of the hip joint.
 Before a hip replacement is performed, most people will try using non-surgical therapies, including canes and other walking aids, medications, and physical therapy.
 If these therapies fail to relieve pain and improve mobility in the hip joint, hip replacement surgery may be advised.

-Choosing an Artificial HipIn the past, some artificial hip joints weren’t able to withstand large amounts of stress and strain and tended to wear down with constant patient activity.
+Choosing an Artificial HipIn the past, some artificial hip joints weren’t able to withstand large amounts of stress and strain and tended to wear down with constant activity.
 Today's versions are sturdier with better wear characteristics, making them suitable for more active people.
-Artificial hips have three parts:
+Artificial hips have 3 parts:

 - The stem, which fits into the femur

 - The ball, which replaces the head of the femur